GustavoGLD/SFML-Low-Level-Engine/README.md

 double currentTime = myTime.getDeltaTime();
 ```

-We can get the total application time with the getTime() method, which is based on the instant the time object was started.
+We can get the total application time with the getTime() method, which is based on the instant the time object was declared.
 ```cpp
 double currentTime = myTime.getTime();
 ```